 Below is a list of the most commonly asked questions I receive on a daily and weekly basis.
 In order to help you achieve your goals as quickly as possible, please take a moment to review the answers to these questions.
-If you still need more information, please reach out to me, and I will get back to you as soon as I can.

 Since I don’t know the first thing about your specific catalog of songs (style, genre, etc), it's impossible to recommend a particular supervisor or library that your music is best suited for.
 I would actually be doing you a disservice by simply saying, 'send your music here.'